armandsLa/ios-unity5-objc/README.md

 - Remove `Unity/Classes/Native/*.h` 7:55- 8:44 in [www.the-nerd.be] video.

+#### Create and update a PrefixHeader.pch file

+This is all in the [www.the-nerd.be] video as well, begining at 14:55.
+Create a new `PrefixHeader.pch` file and place it in iOS project root directory, add file to your project and uncheck `Copy items if needed`.
+`Unity.xcconfig` will update Build Settings and link this file to your project.

+Next find the Unity Prefix.pch file, located in `Classes` folder.
+Copy the content and paste it into our `PrefixHeader.pch` file(between `#define PrefixHeader_pch` and `#endif`).

+Now add `#import "UnityAppController.h"` under `#import <UIKit/UIKit.h>`

-#### Add the `objc` folder in this repo
+#### Add the `UnityUtils` folder in this repo

-You can copy these if you want, they are tiny.

-- `UnityBridge.h` is the `SWIFT_OBJC_BRIDGING_HEADER` specified in `Unity.xcconfig`
+Copy these into our project.

 - `UnityUtils.h/mm` is our new custom init function.

-The new custom unity init function is pulled directly our of the main.mm file in your unity project.
+The new custom unity init function is pulled directly out of the main.mm file in your unity project.
-Swift does not have the same initialization convention as an objecitve-c app, so we are going to tweak things slightly.

-#### Rename `main` in `main.mm` to anything else
+#### Modify the `main.m` to handle unity initialization

 In your xcode project under `Unity/Classses` locate the `main.mm` file.
 Within that file locate